See my 2020 Goal Update — where I succeeded and failed.

 - create an even better experience for my readers

-- maximize what I currently have that is working
+- maximize what I currently have that’s working

 Goal: Peaceful Haven of Hospitality